kermitt2/entity-fishing/doc/restAPI.rst

 The input is the list of terms that are typically provided in the search bar of a search engine, and response time are optimized to remain very low (1-5ms).

 For example the query: "concrete pump sensor".
-From this association of search terms, it is clear that the sense corresponding to concrete is the material, the entity is the device called “concrete pump”, and it has nothing to do with “concrete” as the antonym of “abstract”.
+From this association of search terms, it is clear that the sense corresponding to *concrete* is the material, the entity is the device called *concrete pump*, and it has nothing to do with *concrete* as the antonym of *abstract*.

-Processing this kind of input permits to implement semantic search (search based on concept matching) and semantic-based ranking (ranking of documents based on semantic proximity with a query) in a search engine.
+Processing this kind of input permits to implement semantic search (search based on concept matching) and semantic-based ranking (ranking of documents based on semantic proximity with a query, for instance exploiting clasifications, domain information, etc.) in a search engine.

 Search query disambiguation uses a special model optimized for a small number of non-strictly ordered terms and trained with search queries.

-The difference between standard text and short text is similar to the one of the `ERD 2014 challenge <http://web-ngram.research.microsoft.com/erd2014/Docs/Detail%20Rules.pdf>`_.
+The difference between standard *text* and *short text* is similar to the one of the `ERD 2014 challenge <http://web-ngram.research.microsoft.com/erd2014/Docs/Detail%20Rules.pdf>`_.

 Example request: